 Key Market Players

-The market is served by a mix of large international players with operational presence across the globe and local players commanding a strong supply network in the domestic market.
+The geothermal energy market is served by a mix of large international players with operational presence across the globe and local players commanding a strong supply network in the domestic market.
 The leading players in the global geothermal energy market include Ormat (US), Mitsubishi Heavy Industries (Japan), Baker Hughes Company (US), NIBE Group (Sweden), and SLB (US).
 Strategies such as product launches, contracts, agreements, partnerships, collaborations, alliances, acquisitions, and expansions are followed by these companies to increase their market share.

 Geothermal Energy Market Report Scope